xuankimtran/docs-1/pages/katalon-studio/docs/billing-info.md

 ## Set your billing email

-Katalon sends invoices and other billing-related communication to the Organization Owners/Billing Managers by default. and cc another one via email address.
-This will enable your team to send those emails to a person not belonging to the Organization.
-This is particularly helpful for an enterprise where the person in charge of billing does not need to be involved in Katalon Organization.
+Katalon sends invoices and other billing-related communication to the Organization Owners/Billing Managers by default and cc another one via email address.
+This feature will enable your team to send those emails to a person not belonging to the Organization.
+It is particularly helpful for an enterprise where the person in charge of billing does not need to be involved in Katalon Organization.

 To add a cc email, click on **Update** button in **Payment Method** section, then fill in your email you want to cc the email with an invoice attached.